 PREVENT – to stop people becoming terrorists or supporting terrorism

-PROTECT – to strengthen our protection against
+PROTECT – to strengthen our protection against a terrorist attack

-PREPARE - to mitigate the impact of a
+PREPARE – to mitigate the impact of a terrorist attack

 What becomes clear, is that almost all of the activities of Police Scotland are focused on one small aspect of this strategy, namely the second part of the so called ‘prevent’ area (which I’ve highlighted), the aim of which is ‘to stop people supporting terrorism’.
 There are a number of possible perspectives through which to view the entire problematic concept of what constitutes ‘support’ for terrorism.

 The skeptical view is that the police conflate the possession of keyrings and flags with killing and maiming people in order to fulfill its ‘actual’ function, rather than the one presented to the public.
-In line with the tacit principles of market Stalinism the ‘actual’ function is to give the appearance of meeting the aims and objectives of their strategy by conflating actual violence with support for organisations that western governments have deemed to be 'illegal'
+In line with the tacit principles of regulatory capitalism, the ‘actual’ function is to give the appearance of meeting the aims and objectives of their strategy by conflating actual violence with support for organisations that western governments have deemed to be ‘illegal’

-Another way of looking at it is that, in the absence of any real terror threat in Scotland (compared to other European countries were bombs and other forms of attack kill people much more frequently), the police, in order to fulfill its role of ‘appearing’ to be tackling terrorism, is forced to conflate two things: terrorism with support for political groups that other political groups have deemed illegal.
-This is rooted in the central issue surrounding the rhetoric contained in the concept of 'supporting terrorism', when the definition of a terrorist organisation is anything other that the arbitrary system of classificatory structures that designate ones opponents as being in the category of terrorist.
-Indeed, Nelson Mandela was deemed to be a terrorist by Margaret Thatcher in 1987, and the ANC was, according to the then Prime Minister, a 'terrorist organisation'.
+Another way of looking at it is that, in the absence of any real terror threat in Scotland (compared to other European countries were bombs and other forms of attack kill people much more frequently), the police, in order to fulfil its role of ‘appearing’ to be tackling terrorism, is forced to conflate two things: terrorism with support for political groups that other political groups have deemed illegal.
+This is rooted in the central issue surrounding the rhetoric contained in the concept of ‘supporting terrorism’, when the definition of a terrorist organisation is anything other that the arbitrary system of classificatory structures that designate ones opponents as being in the category of terrorist.
+Indeed, Nelson Mandela was deemed to be a terrorist by Margaret Thatcher in 1987, and the ANC was, according to the then Prime Minister, a ‘terrorist organisation’.
 Despite this categorisation, many people in Scotland (and indeed the rest of Europe) openly supported both the ANC and its imprisoned leader.
-This clearly undermines the notion that support for an organisation deemed to be 'terrorist' and actual violence against civilian populations are the same thing.
+This clearly undermines the notion that support for an organisation deemed to be ‘terrorist’ and actual violence against civilian populations are the same thing.
 Yet the above strategy of the Counter Terrorist Unit of Police Scotland seems to actively promote the impression that they are both the same and carry the same risks and threats.
 They are certainly both criminalised by the state, and the difference between them may only be the length of sentence, with killing and maiming people warranting a longer term in custody than something that is little more than a ‘thought crime’.
-This is market Stalinism in action.

 Moving from the macro level (the state in crisis) to the meta level, the police force in crisis, we can begin to see a similar pattern emerging in which law and order institutions are required to create problems that they can be seen to effectively solve.
 Police Scotland, like the wider state, is to a certain extent responsible for re-drawing the boundaries of its own jurisdiction.
 The targeting of immigrant groups and the creation of ‘suspect’ communities make this easy.
 Get the mainstream media on board and, low and behold, you have successfully created a serious problem that only you can solve.
 When we move to the micro, or subjective level, the work of criminologist Jock Young shows the extent to which the emergence of a socio-economic situation that increasingly places individuals in crisis gives rise to authoritarian practices across a range of state and institutional professions.
 The less valued and the less valuable the police feel as individuals, the more likely they are to revert to forms of policing that are punitive, vindictive, and discriminatory.